Palm trees in the Florida sun.

 First Federal Bank believes being a stable, financial pillar in the community helps improve the lives of employees and customers.
 Awards provide community or third party feedback that FFB is fulfilling that mission.

-• Newsweek’s Best Small Bank in Florida for the last two years.
+- Newsweek’s Best Small Bank in Florida for the last three years.

-• Voted Best Bank in Lake City, FL and Beaufort, SC
+- Voted Best Bank in Lake City, FL, Gainesville, FL and Beaufort, SC

 Building Sustainable Teams